gvwilson/sql-tutorial/index.md

     select
         species,
         case
-            when body_mass_g between 3500 and 5000 then "normal"
+            when body_mass_g between 3500 and 5000 then 'normal'
-            else "abnormal"
+            else 'abnormal'
         end as size
     from penguins
 )